chanhwa-lee/NPCI/README.md

 # NPCI

-Repository for the paper "**Efficient Nonparametric Estimation of Stochastic Policy Effects with Clustered Interference**"
+- The code in this repository implements the nonparametric sample splitting estimators developed in the paper "**Efficient Nonparametric Estimation of Stochastic Policy Effects with Clustered Interference**"

-- Developed nonparametric estimation of causal network effects under interference based on semiparametric efficiency theory and empirical process
-- Used ensemble of nonparametric and ML models (spline regression, GAM, boosting, Random Forest, neural net) via SuperLearnear in R
+- The estimator utilizes ensemble estimator of the nuisance functions via SuperLearner in R

+## Summary

+The GitHub repository comprises two folders: `~/simulation` and `~/application`, which store reproducible codes for all computational work in the manuscript.

+In the `~/simulation` folder, reproducible codes for simulation results in the main text and the supplementary materials are stored.
+Running the shell scripts `~/simulation/CIPS/estimand_main.sh` and `~/simulation/CIPS/estimator_main.sh` computes causal estimands under the CIPS policy and their proposed estimates.
+The main code implementing the proposed method is found in the `estimand.R`, `estimator.R`, and `Helpfunc.R` files in the same directory.
+The simulation results are summarized by `readresult.R`.
+The simulation study for the TPB policy is done similarly, and the codes and results are in `~/simulation/TPB`.
+Additional simulation code and results in supplementary materials are available in `~/simulation/additional_simulation`.

+In the `~/application` folder, code for real data analysis is stored.
+Senegal Demographic Health Survey (DHS) provides sociodemographic, enviromental, and health-related information on household members.
+In the survey, households were randomly sampled from census blocks.
-- Assessed the effect of water, sanitation, and hygiene (WASH) facilities on diarrhea incidence among children, allowing for interference within census blocks
+The survey data was used to assess the effect of water, sanitation, and hygiene (WASH) facilities on diarrhea incidence among children in Senegal.
+Senegal DHS WASH data is publicly available upon request at [https://dhsprogram.com/data/available-datasets.cfm](https://dhsprogram.com/data/available-datasets.cfm).
+Place the Senegal DHS WASH data (described below) at `~/application/Data`, and run `~/application/Data/Preprocessing.R` to get cleaned data for the analysis.
+Run the `~/application/CIPS/estimator_main.sh` shell scripts to get estimates of Senegal DHS WASH causal estimands under the CIPS policy.
+The main code is in `estimator.R` in the same directory.
+The estimation results are summarized and visualized by `Visualization.R`.
+Estimation results for the TPB policy are done similarly, and the codes and results are in `~/application/TPB`.

+***

+## File Description

 ## :file_folder: simulation